 For more information, visit the Festival's website at yarmouthseasidefestival.com

-Ring in 2015 with the first big Cape Cod fireworks display of the New Year at Chatham's First Night celebration!
+Ring in the New Year with the first big Cape Cod fireworks displays of 2017 at Chatham's First Night celebration!

 Place: Oyster Pond